Claremont, Cape Town: Suburb (1913– )

-In 1913, Claremont and several other municipalities were incorporated into the city of Cape Town.
+In 1913, Claremont and several other municipalities were incorporated into the City of Cape Town.

 Considerable residential growth took place in the 1920s and 1930s, when estates such as Palmyra, Keurboom, Ravensworth, Sanatorium Estate, The Vineyard, Wyndover, and Edinburgh Estate were subdivided and developed.
 An additional railway station, named "Harfield Road", was built in 1931.

 The government enforced its apartheid system on Claremont in the 1960s, forcing the Coloured residents to leave.
 As a result, large areas of the suburb stood derelict for several years.

 Claremont remained predominantly residential until the early 1970s, when commercial development began.
 A major shopping mall, named Cavendish Square, was opened in 1973, and other shopping centres followed.

-There was a further building boom in the 1990s, and the suburb is currently experiencing another, which includes the construction of three large apartment blocks, a hotel, two office blocks, the re-modeling of three other commercial buildings, and the construction of a transport interchange and a bypass road.

 Places of worship

 Claremont places of worship, past and present: